MatthewHeun/matsbyname/cran-comments.md

         * Fedora Linux, R-devel, clang, gfortran

 ## R CMD check results
-* NOTEs: 1
+* NOTEs: 2
-    * The only NOTE states (correctly) that `matsbyname` is a new submission to CRAN.
+    * The first NOTE states (correctly) that `matsbyname` is a new submission to CRAN.
+    * The second NOTE occurs only in rhub's "Ubuntu Linux 16.04 LTS, R-release, GCC" environment.
+        * The note states that `Author field differs from that derived from Authors@R`.
+        * But my `DESCRIPTION` file contains only an `Authors@R` field.
+        * So this NOTE is surprising, and it occurs only in one of six environments.
-* WARNINGs: 1
+* WARNING: 1
-    * Warnings occur only in rhub's "Fedora Linux, R-devel, clang, gfortran" environment.
+    * The single WARNING occurs only in rhub's "Fedora Linux, R-devel, clang, gfortran" environment.
     * R CMD check works perfectly on all other environments, including the R-devel environment on win-builder (`devtools::check_win_devel()`).
     * The warning on rhub's "Fedora Linux, R-devel, clang, gfortran" environment appears to be connected to